Phosphate binder use

 Overview of Treatment

-The goal of treatment is to maintain blood phosphate within the normal range (typically 2.5-4.5 mg/dL) and prevent related complications.
-Physicians adjust medication regimens based on the patient’s renal function, dietary intake, and blood test results.
+The goal of treatment is to maintain blood phosphate within the normal range (usually 2.5-4.5 mg/dL) and prevent related complications.
+Physicians will adjust medication regimens based on the patient’s renal function, dietary intake, and blood test results.

 Types and Mechanisms of Action